EvanHahn/SnackWrap/README.md

 More info
 ---------

+* I'm a web developer, not a C++ developer, so this may not be perfectly done.
+  If you'd like, help improve it!
 * SnackWrap used to be called ACRAC (After Changing, Run A Command) but that got changed because that was stupid.
 * SnackWrap was developed by Evan Hahn.
 It's not required, but if you like